 Construction performed at various locations along the GCID Main Canal associated with upgrades to support the operation of Sites Reservoir would not affect special-status fish or their habitat because construction would occur in the existing facility footprint which does not support habitat for special-status fish.
 No impacts are anticipated and this area is not considered further in this analysis.

-Construction impacts on special-status fish in the Sacramento River, including listed species and associated designated critical habitat, would occur only under Alternative 2.
-Piles for work platforms to construct the Sacramento River discharge (Alternative 2) are assumed to be within 200 feet of the Sacramento River channel and could produce underwater noise levels during impact pile driving that exceed the interim criteria for injury to fish.
+Construction impacts on special-status fish in the Sacramento River, including listed species and associated designated critical habitat, would occur only under Alternative 2 because Alternative 2 has in-water work in the Sacramento River associated with the construction of the Sacramento River discharge.
+Piles for work platforms to construct the Sacramento River discharge are assumed to be within 200 feet of the Sacramento River channel and could produce underwater noise levels during impact pile driving that exceed the interim criteria for injury to fish.

 The reservoir would replace existing intermittent and ephemeral streams with open water and Alternative 1 or 3 would permanently flood slightly more stream habitat than Alternative 2.